Le Chambon-sur-Lignon: Education

 The town of Chambon-sur-Lignon was home to Le Collège-Lycée Cévenol International, a private boarding school founded in 1938 by local Protestant ministers André Trocmé and Edouard Theis.
 The school closed its doors in 2014 due to financial troubles and declining enrollment, three years after the rape and murder of a 14-year-old student.

 Personalities

 Alexander Grothendieck, a central figure of 20th-century mathematics, was among the Jewish children sheltered during the war.

 The paternal grandfather of actor Timothée Chalamet was from the town.

 Popular culture

 Canadian writer Malcolm Gladwell uses Chambon-sur-Lignon in his book David and Goliath as an example of how the rebellious origin of its people influenced their actions when protecting Jewish people during the Second World War.
 The town also appears in the last book French author Romain Gary published before his death, The Kites, and recounts the bravery of its inhabitants in the face of danger.
 In R.J.
 Palacio's White Bird, Le Chambon-sur-Lignon is the inspiration for the fictional town of Aubervilliers-aux-Bois.

+There is another true historic book by American author, professor and philosopher Philip Hallie titled “Lest Innocent Blood Be Shed” which is commonly read in college courses and also narrates the heroics of Humanist Pastor Trocmé and their town in the efforts to save hundreds of Jews.